aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 6 placed in the spell, the radius increases by 10ft, or the duration increases by 1h.

 **Global**: This is one of the greater barrier spells.
-Cast globally it extends over a radius of 1200ft, centered on a square/point and lasts for a month.
+Cast globally it extends over a radius of 1200ft, centred on a square/point and lasts for a month.
 For every 4MP dice above 24, either the duration increases by a week or the radius increases by 300ft.

 ___
 ### Greater Freedom